gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 so the only way I could do that was to come and find you and I figured this would be the best place to look and---"

-"Stop!"
+"Aright!"
 Maddy snapped.
 "We're both gonna be in trouble if mama thinks I let you wander off.
 Let's just go home and hope she doesn't notice."

-Sindy's face fell,
+Sindy's face fell.
-and if she'd had proper ears like her sister and Gumption they would have drooped.
+If she'd had proper ears like her sister and Gumption they would have drooped.
 "But I'm *bored*," she said plaintively.
 "And anyway, *you're* the one who wandered off."